FnSolo/Greyboxer/README.md

 Should i separate Unity version so it can be installed via github link thing?
 Probably there is no sense in doing so with just 1 script.

-Now contains 3 Branches (can a branch be installed by link?):
+Now contains 3 Branches (ReadMe in others not updated) (can a branch be installed by link?):
 -
 1. Whole thing
 2. Only Blender